Classifying spaces for families of abelian subgroups of braid groups, RAAGs and graphs of abelian groups: Preliminaries

 Fix a group $G$ and $\calF$ a family of subgroups of $G$.
 The \emph{orbit category} $\mathcal{O}_{\calF}G$ is the category whose objects are $G$-homogeneous spaces $G/H$ with $H\in \calF$ and morphisms are $G$-functions.
 The \emph{category of Bredon modules} is the category whose objects are contravariant functors $M\colon \mathcal{O}_{\calF}G \to Ab$ from the orbit category to the category of abelian groups, and morphisms are natural transformations $f\colon M\to N$.
 This is an abelian category with enough projectives.
 The constant Bredon module $\underline{\mathbb{Z}}\colon \mathcal{O}_{\calF}G \to Ab$ is defined in objects by $\underline{\mathbb{Z}}(G/H)=\mathbb{Z}$ and in morphisms by $\underline{\mathbb{Z}}(\varphi)=id_{\mathbb{Z}}$.
 Let $P_{\bullet}$ be a projective resolution of the Bredon module $\undZ$, and $M$ be a Bredon module.
 We define the Bredon cohomology of $G$ with coefficients in $M$ as

 We define the \emph{$\calF$-cohomological dimension} of $G$ as

 We have the following Eilenberg-Ganea type theorem that relates the $\calF$-cohomological dimension and the $\calF$-geometric dimension.

 \begin{theorem}\cite[Theorem 0.1]{LM00} Let $G$ be a group and $\calF$ be a family of subgroups of $G$.
-Then \end{theorem} This \cref{geometric:cohomological:dimension} together with the following Mayer-Vietoris sequence we will use to give low bound for the $\calF$-geometric dimension $\gd_{\calF}(G)$.
+Then \end{theorem} This \cref{geometric:cohomological:dimension} together with the following Mayer-Vietoris sequence will be used to give lower bounds for the $\calF$-geometric dimension $\gd_{\calF}(G)$.